 US charges billionaire Gautam Adani with defrauding investors, hiding plan to bribe Indian officials

-NEW YORK (AP) — An Indian businessman who is one of the world’s richest people has been indicted in the U.S. on charges he duped investors in a massive solar energy project in his home country by concealing that it was facilitated by alleged bribery.
+NEW YORK (AP) — An Indian businessman who is one of the world’s richest people has been indicted in the U.S. on charges he duped investors in a massive solar energy project in his home country by concealing that it was being facilitated by an alleged bribery scheme.

 Gautam Adani, 62, was charged in an indictment unsealed Wednesday with securities fraud and conspiring to commit securities and wire fraud.

-He is accused of defrauding investors who poured several billion dollars into the project by failing to tell them about more than $250 million in bribes paid to Indian officials to secure lucrative solar energy supply contracts.
+He is accused of defrauding investors who poured several billion dollars into the project by failing to tell them about a plan to secure lucrative solar energy supply contracts by paying more than $250 million in bribes paid to Indian officials.

 Several other people connected to Adani, his businesses and the project were also charged.

+The indictment alleges they sought to “obtain and finance massive state energy supply contracts through corruption and fraud at the expense of U.S. investors,” Deputy Assistant Attorney General Lisa Miller said.

+Online court records did not list lawyers who could speak on Adani’s behalf.
+An email message seeking comment was left with an arm of his company, the Adani Group.

-Gautam Adani is a power player in the world’s most populous nation.
-He built his fortune in the coal business coal in the 1990s.
-His Adani Group grew to involve many aspects of Indian life, from making defense equipment to building roads to selling cooking oil.
+Adani is a power player in the world’s most populous nation.
+He built his fortune in the coal business in the 1990s.
+The Adani Group grew to involve many aspects of Indian life, from making defense equipment to building roads to selling cooking oil.

 The firm in question is known as a short-seller, a Wall Street term for traders that essentially bet on the prices of certain stocks to fall, and it had made such investments in relation to the Adani Group.